plone/training/configuring_customizing.rst

 In portal_skins we can change certain images, css-files and templates.

 * portal_skins is deprecated technology
-* We only do some minimal changes here.

-.. only:: not presentation

-    Plone 5 will get rid of a lot of functionality that still lives in portal_skins.
+* Plone 5 got rid of a most files that lived in portal_skins.

 Change some css